mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 next spectrum is not 'related' to the previous spectrum.
 It may be useful to replace this poorly fitted spectrum with the results from a single fit using the 'Edit Result' option.
 Clicking the 'Edit Result' button will allow you to modify the data within your *_Results* workspace using results produced from a singly fit spectrum.
-See the algorithm :ref:`ReplaceIndirectFitResultBin <algm-ReplaceIndirectFitResultBin>`.
+See the algorithm :ref:`IndirectReplaceFitResult <algm-IndirectReplaceFitResult>`.

 Clicking the 'Save Result' button will save the result of the fit to your default save location.